What Is Gua Sha? Here’s Everything You Need To KnowOctober 25, 2023

 For best results, Gatt suggests using a gua sha up to twice a day, five minutes at a time.
 Dr. Rajagopal notes that with daily use, most people start to see improvements in their skin in as little as one week.

 How to Pick the Right Gua Sha Tool For You

 Different types of stone are used to make gua sha tools (each with its own therapeutic and energetic properties), and according to Fedotova, it’s essential to select the material that will best address your specific needs.
-“For example, if you have a cooler-toned complexion and want to add some brightness to your skin, gua sha tools made of warm colored stones like rose quartz, jade or carnelia could help stimulate more blood flow, warming up your complexion,” Fedotova says.
+“For example, if you have a cooler-toned complexion and want to add some brightness to your skin, gua sha tools made of warm-colored stones like rose quartz, jade or carnelia could help stimulate more blood flow, warming up your complexion,” Fedotova says.
 “Those with a red complexion should choose cooling stones like turquoise, blue or green fluorite, which can reduce inflammation.”
 If you’re unsure where to start, Fedotova says gua sha tools made from amethyst, green jade or clear quartz work well for all skin types.
-One of our favorite Gua Sha tools is the Skin Gym Jade Gua Sha Crystal Beauty Tool.

 The shape of your gua sha is another important factor to consider.
 “The mix of contours helps you to use your tool on different parts of your face like your jawline, cheekbones and under the eyes,” says Dr. Rajagopal.
 “Make sure your gua sha is made of a strong substance so that it does not break when you do your gua sha massage.”

 Gua Sha Tools and Facial Oils Our Editors Love